 Do your homework

-You HAVE to start the wedding dress shopping process early!
+If you're wondering how to shop for a wedding dress, here's an important piece of advice: Start early!
 It can take up to six to twelve months to get your wedding dress after you’ve placed the order in the salon, so the sooner you start the less stress you’ll feel.
 Stay ahead of the game and get a jump start on finding your gown shortly after your engagement.

-Create your dream collection by browsing online and reading up on the latest wedding dress trends.
+Browse online and read up on the latest wedding dress trends to get inspired.
 Create your own inspiration board of designers and dresses you like.
 All this prep work will prove super helpful once you actually meet with a stylist at a salon.
 Along with the type of silhouette you prefer, you can give the salon an idea of any embellishments you like, as well as your overall vibe—are you a bold and glam bride, or more into simple and relaxed looks?

 Ask the right questions before your appointment